windnode/WindNODE_ABW/README.md

 Install it without dependencies by using `pip install --no-dependencies egoio`.

+To run the model, you also need a solver to be installed such as CBC or Gurobi.
+On Linux, you can install CBC with `apt install coinor-cbc`.
+Make sure the solver is set in the run configuration dict in `run_scenario.py`.

 ### Setup postgres database with docker (optional)

 **Note** You don't have to necessarily use docker to create a Postgres database.
 Using a native installtion works as well